 In 2003, the World Health Organization (WHO) published Background Document: The Diagnosis, Treatment and Prevention of Typhoid Fever.
-Although this report is not intended as policy guidance, it outlines key prevention tools—including safe water, food safety, sanitation, and health education, alongside vaccines—as elements of a comprehensive prevention approach.
-The report identifies appropriate antibiotics as the proper course of treatment for typhoid, and it acknowledges antibiotic resistance as a growing issue.
+Although this report is not formal policy guidance, it outlines key prevention tools—including safe water, food safety, sanitation, and health education, alongside vaccines—as elements of a comprehensive prevention approach.
+The report identifies appropriate antibiotics as the proper course of treatment for typhoid.
+It also acknowledges antibiotic resistance as a growing issue.
 WHO partners with national governments during an outbreak to set forth specific guidelines to curb escalation.

-In December 2018, the Global Advisory Committee on Vaccine Safety (GACVS), an independent expert body that advises WHO, reviewed new data on more than 340,000 children and adolescents vaccinated in TCV introduction studies in Bangladesh, India, Malawi, Nepal, and Pakistan.
+The Global Advisory Committee on Vaccine Safety (GACVS) is an independent expert body that advises WHO.
+In December 2018, GACVS reviewed new data on more than 340,000 children and adolescents vaccinated in TCV introduction studies in Bangladesh, India, Malawi, Nepal, and Pakistan.
 GACVS confirmed that Typbar TCV is safe for widespread introduction.
 As additional data become available, GACVS will continue to review the information and update its reports.

 Gavi, the Vaccine Alliance

-Every five years, Gavi develops their Vaccine Investment Strategy (VIS) to determine which vaccines will be available through Gavi’s support programs.
-In 2008, Gavi prioritized typhoid vaccines for inclusion in the portfolio.
-However, since licensed polysaccharide typhoid vaccines are not suitable for infants and TCVs were thought to be on the horizon, no financial commitment was made at that time.
+Every five years, Gavi develops its Vaccine Investment Strategy (VIS).
+This strategy determines which vaccines will be available through Gavi’s support programs.
+In 2008, Gavi prioritized typhoid vaccines for inclusion in the VIS.
+However, since polysaccharide typhoid vaccines are not suitable for infants and TCVs were on the horizon, Gavi made no financial commitment at that time.